zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Getting-Geth.rst

 The Frontier tool is called Geth (the old english third person singular conjugation of "to go".
 Quite appropriate given geth is written in `Go <https://golang.org/>`__.
-Geth is a multipurpose command line tool that runs a full Ethereum node implemented in Go.
+Geth is a multipurpose command line tool that runs a full Expanse node implemented in Go.
 It offers three
 interfaces: the `command line subcommands and options <./Command-Line-Options>`__, a Json-rpc server and an interactive console.